gotzommerborn/Smartphone-repo/README.md

 and

-6. to upload your data set as a txt file, created with write.table() using row.name=FALSE."*
+6. to upload your data set as a txt file, created with write.table() using row.name=FALSE.*

-### ASSUMPTIONS
+### ASSUMPTION
 The above task list indicates what needs to be done, and does not necessarily represent a programme structure.
 See also coursera data science thread https://class.coursera.org/getdata-009/forum/thread?thread_id=58.
 David HoodCommunity TA:

-*"The really important bit is 5 has to come after the rest, because you are getting the data ready for 5 from the earlier section.
+*The really important bit is 5 has to come after the rest, because you are getting the data ready for 5 from the earlier section.
 The order of 2-4 isn't too critical.
 For example if you are using dply you pretty much have to do some fixing up on the variable names early on or it is going to complain about the duplicate names.
 If you are selecting out the columns with grep, you could (in theory) do the selecting out then fix up the names later on.
-But providing everything is sorted out by the end of 4 I wouldn't be worried."*
+But providing everything is sorted out by the end of 4 I wouldn't be worried.*
-"

 ### DATA STRUCTURE